This information describes fertility preservation options for women who are starting cancer treatment. It explains:

 - To learn more go to www.livestrong.org/we-can-help/livestrong-fertility

 - Heartbeat is a program that offers free medication through a pharmaceutical company and Walgreens.
 To learn more, go to: www.walgreens.com/images/adaptive/pharmacy/specialty-pharmacy/Preserving+the+Future-Patient_WEB+09-05-12.pdf.
-Ask your RE if you are eligible and if they can apply for you.
+Ask your RE if you’re eligible and if they can apply for you.li>

-Future egg and embryo storage fees are about $1,000 per year.
-There are additional costs when you’re ready to thaw and use the eggs or embryos to attempt pregnancy.
+There will be an annual storage fee to keep your eggs or embryos frozen.
+There are also additional costs when you’re ready to thaw and use the eggs or embryos to attempt pregnancy.
 A financial specialist at the fertility center can determine what if anything will be covered by your health insurance and what you will have to pay yourself.

 How frozen eggs and embryos are used to attempt pregnancy